 Axon terminal and synapse

-The transmission of nerve impulse begins with a graded electrical potential or with an action potential traveling along the membrane of the presynaptic neuron until the synapse.
+The transmission of nerve impulses begins with a graded electrical potential or with an action potential traveling along the membrane of the presynaptic neuron until the synapse.
 Electrical depolarization of the membrane at the synapse will lead to increased permeability to calcium ions.
-Influx of calcium ions activates calcium-sensitive proteins into releasing the neurotransmitters into the synaptic cleft.
+An influx of calcium ions activates calcium-sensitive proteins into releasing the neurotransmitters into the synaptic cleft.

 The release of neurotransmitters is by exocytosis.
 The calcium ions binding to the synaptic vesicle proteins results eventually in the fusing of secretory vesicles into the presynaptic membrane and a formation of a fusion pore as the vesicle proteins move apart.
 The transient pore provides a means for the release of intravesicular contents from the presynaptic neuron into the synaptic cleft.
 After the secretion, the pore is eventually sealed.

 These neurotransmitters bind to the receptors of the target cell.
 If the target cell is another neuron, the neurotransmitters bind to the postsynaptic receptors on the dendritic membrane of the postsynaptic neuron.
 The neurotransmitters may act as either excitatory or inhibitory.
 An example is when a neuron receives more excitation than inhibition from the neurons connected to it, the neuron will be activated to generate a new action potential at its axon hillock to signal the release of neurotransmitters that will relay the impulse to the new target cell (e.g. another neuron).